Iron Sky: Plot

-Concurrently, Renate is persuaded by the homeless Washington that Adler intends global genocide.
-Shortly afterwards, the Moon Nazis launch a mass attack on the Earth with a fleet of giant Zeppelin-like spacecraft called Siegfrieds which tow asteroids as missiles and launch countless flying saucers at New York City, where they destroy the Statue of Liberty and blitz the city.
+Shortly afterwards, the Moon Nazis launch a mass attack on the Earth with a fleet and launch countless flying saucers at New York City, where they destroy the Statue of Liberty and blitz the city.
 The U.S. Air Force engage the flying saucers with some success.

 The United Nations assembles to discuss the Moon Nazi threat.
-The President appoints Vivian as commander of the secretly militarised spacecraft USS George W. Bush, which carries nuclear and directed-energy weapons, only to discover that most of the other nations (except Finland) have also secretly armed their spacecraft.
+The President appoints Vivian as commander of the secretly militarised spacecraft USS George W. Bush, which carries nuclear and directed-energy weapons, in blatant violation of the Outer Space Treaty.
+Vivian takes this as a mission to deliver personal revenge onto Adler, but is quickly outgunned, only to discover that every other nation (except Finland) has also broken the treaty and secretly armed their spacecraft.
 They dispatch them against the Nazi fleet and wipe out the Siegfrieds.

-Adler arrives in Kortzfleisch's flying saucer with the tablet computer to activate the Götterdämmerung.
+Adler arrives in Kortzfleisch's flying saucer with the iPad to activate the Götterdämmerung.
 Renate and Washington travel in Adler's flying saucer to the Götterdämmerung, where Washington goes to disable the engines while Renate seeks out Adler.
 Meanwhile, the international space fleet damage the Nazis' Moon base and approach the Götterdämmerung which dwarfs them all.
 Commanding the Götterdämmerung, Adler destroys parts of the Moon to expose Earth to his line-of-fire.
-During the battle, Washington disconnects Vivian's tablet from the control panel of the Götterdämmerung, while Renate kills Adler before he can fire at Earth.
+During the battle, Washington disconnects Vivian's iPad from the control panel of the Götterdämmerung, while Renate kills Adler before he can fire at Earth.
 Renate and Washington separately escape as the Götterdämmerung crashes into the Moon.

 The U.S. president congratulates Vivian from the UN session; whereupon Vivian discloses the presence of large tanks of helium-3 on the Moon, of which the President immediately assumes sole claim on grounds that its possession ensures a millennium-long supply of energy.
-This enrages the other UN members, who engage in a brawl, while the international fleet turn on each other.
+This enrages the other UN members, one of whom throws his shoes at her, inciting a large brawl.
+Meanwhile, the international space fleet turns on each other and every ship is destroyed in the process.

 At the damaged Moon base, Renate reunites with Washington, who has reverted his pigmentation back to normal.
 They kiss before a confused group of Nazi survivors, whom Renate assures, "have a lotta work cut out for [them]".
 The final moments of the film show the Earth apparently during an international nuclear war.
 At the very end of the credits, the planet Mars is revealed with an artificial satellite in orbit.